 Residue Monitoring Program(s).

 After a mere seven-day feeding trial, GoldMehl determined that once processed, “digestibility for feather meal” was “comparable to regular poultry meal.”
 Royal Canin states that they are pursuing use of feather meal for an “Anallergenic formula” as well as “worm meal” for pet foods in China.
 “For us, terms like ‘organic’ are irrelevant,” a company spokesman declares, since “… we take nutritional science to a whole new level;” adding that the matrix for sourcing protein ingredients is contracting: “We’re using something that would otherwise end up in a landfill... [and] it’s incredibly nutritious.”

 Meat and bone meal is one of the ingredients FDA testing determined to be associated with euthanized animals (the detection of pentobarbitol in pet foods suggesting that euthanized shelter animals were being rendered into pet food); and can also include diseased tissues and drug injection sites cut away from healthy slaughtered animals.
-Presently, only 3 products: Friskies® Cat Food (Purina), Ol Roy™ Dog Food (Walmart), and Kibbles & Bits® (Del Monte) disclose “meat (or beef) and bone meal” as an ingredient on their package labels, and this clearly could not account for industry sales.
-Thus, it is reasonable to question whether some pet food companies are using meat and bone meal but labeling it as another ingredient.
+Presently, only 4 products: Friskies® Cat Food (Purina), Ol Roy™ Dog Food (Walmart), Kibbles & Bits® (Del Monte), and Pedigree® (Mars) disclose “meat (or beef) and bone meal” as an ingredient on their package labels, and this would not account for industry sales.
+Thus, it is reasonable to question whether some pet food companies are using meat and bone meal but label it as another ingredient.

 The HSUS investigation into the Hallmark Meat Packing Company plant is our most ready example: (read more).